Skip navigation

 Is there anything else I need to know about an acetaminophen level test?

 Before you or your child take any medicine, read the label carefully.
 Make sure that you only use the recommended dose.
-Check the ingredient list to see whether the medicines contain acetaminophen, so that you don't take too much.
-Common medicines that contain acetaminophen include:
+Check the ingredient list to see whether the medicines contain acetaminophen so that you don't take too much.
+Some common medicines that may contain acetaminophen include:

 • Nyquil